jennytrini/jennytrini.github.io/_pages/teaching.md

 Spring 2024: NONE

 ## Previous Academic Years
-# AY 2022-23
+### AY 2022-23
 Winter 2023: Data Analysis with Demographic and Health Surveys Winter 2023: Global Society II
 Winter 2023: Making Population: The Unnatural History of Counting and Classifying Humans

 _____
-### UChicago Workshops I Participate In
+## UChicago Workshops I Participate In
   [**PRC Demography Workshop**](https://voices.uchicago.edu/popcenter/workshops/demography-workshop/) Hosted by the Population Research Center at the University of Chicago, this weekly workshop is where demographers gather to exchange ideas about works-in-progress.
 I expect the UChicago students I advise to attend regularly.

   [**African Studies Workshop**](https://africanstudies.uchicago.edu/news/current-schedule/) A bi-weekly workshop hosted by the Committee on African Studies at the University of Chicago.
 Possibly the longest-continuously-running workshop on our campus.

 _____
-### For Prospective PhD Students
+## For Prospective PhD Students
 I advise PhD students working in the areas of fertility and family formation, religion and social change, and sexual and reproductive health, including HIV & AIDS.

 Some additional notes for prospective graduate students:
-- Information about our program can be found here: https://sociology.uchicago.edu/graduate-study
+- Information about our program can be found [**here**]( https://sociology.uchicago.edu/graduate-study).
-- If you are writing to find out if I might supervise you, the answer is that I might, but our department does not accept PhD students to work under the supervision of a single faculty member, and individual faculty members don’t make admissions decisions.
-(We use an admissions committee model).
-If you apply and are admitted into the program, we will begin a conversation about working together.
+- If you are writing to find out if I might supervise your research, the answer is that I might, but our department does not accept PhD students to work under the supervision of a single faculty member, and individual faculty members don’t make admissions decisions.
+(We have a committee model).
+If you apply and are admitted into the program, we can begin a conversation about working together.
 - I cannot advise prospective students during the application process or interview them before the application deadline.
 The sociology department will hold interviews with short-listed candidates after all of the applications have been assessed.

 _____
-### For UChicago Students Requesting Letters of Recommendation
+## For UChicago Students Requesting Letters of Recommendation

 Graduate and undergraduate students often need letters of recommendation to pursue a variety of goals (jobs, fellowships, graduate programs, etc.) If I can strongly recommend you based on prior coursework or interactions through a research assistantship, I will agree to serve as a letter-writer.
 If I don't know you well enough to write a strong and honest letter that conveys specific information about your strengths and weaknesses, I will let you know that you'd be better served by asking someone else.
 Please keep in mind that I get nearly 50 LOR requests each year, and a good letter takes me almost a full day to write, so I cannot respond positively to all requests.